Dressed-state master equation for two strongly coupled two-level atoms with long-lived entanglement: Derivation of the dressed-state master equation

 given in terms of the Boltzmann constant $k_B$ and the temperature $T$.
-Once again, one should take into account that the possible values of the frequencies are $\omega \in\{\pm\Omega_1,\pm\Omega_2\}$.
-Note that $\Gamma^{\mu,\mu}_{l,l'}$ (equal superscripts $\mu$) recovers the result for single atoms.
-In addition, $f_l(\omega)$ vanishes for large values of $\chi$, that is for large separations or very large atomic frequencies.
-In the opposite limit, when $\chi\to 0$, each $f_l$ tends to the unit value.
-In this case, $\Gamma^{\mu,\mu'}_{l,l'}$, with different values of $\mu$'s, also coincides with the single atom case.
+We have also introduced the dimensionless variable $\chi$, which is reminiscent of the Lamb-Dicke parameter as it is given by a distance multiplied by a wave number; although here it parameterizes the separation between the two atoms.
+Once again, one should note that the possible values of the frequencies are $\omega \in\{\pm\Omega_1,\pm\Omega_2\}$.
+Observe that $\Gamma^{\mu,\mu}_{l,l'}$ (equal superscripts $\mu$) recovers the result for single atoms.
+In addition, $f_l(\omega)$ vanishes for large values of $\chi$, that is, for large atomic separations or very large transition frequencies.
+In the opposite limit, when $\chi\to 0$, each $f_l$ tends to unity.
+In this case, $\Gamma^{\mu,\mu'}_{l,l'}$, with different values of $\mu$, also coincides with the single-atom case.